 Crape Myrtles prefer hot sunny climates, and in Georgia will grow to tree-size proportions.
 It is important that tree types are sited where they have a large area to spread.
 When given an ideal location, these tree types should be allowed to develop their natural style without having there tops whacked off.

 Training Crape MyrtlesWhen training a Crape Myrtle, you should wait until the tree is at least 6' to 8' in ht unless low branching is you're preference.
 Before starting any training cuts, the first cuts made should be done across the branches at the 6'-8' mark, slightly rounded 6"-8" taller in middle than on outer branches.
-This will cause the tree to broaden its canopy starting at this ht, and creates stronger base branching.
+This will cause the tree to broaden its canopy starting at this ht, and creates ber base branching.

 The second year you will need to evaluate the tree to see the effects of last years pruning and you will want to make you're cuts about 18"-24" above the last years cut.
 We also want to fill in any gaps now by tip pruning in the gapped area if there is an open area, this will promote growth into this area.
-The 3rd year might require a cut back to let the weak side catch up to the strong side, look at the tree and determine the level that the weak side is equal to the strong side, then make you're cuts.
+The 3rd year might require a cut back to let the weak side catch up to the b side, look at the tree and determine the level that the weak side is equal to the b side, then make you're cuts.
 The fourth year should only require tipping top and cleaning out small limbs and maybe a crossing branch or two.

 We hope this Crape Myrtle pruning tip helps and you are never called a crape murderer, Dream scapes can take care of all of your pruning needs.
 For our free estimate or if you want more information on pruning trees and shrubs please Contact our pruning specialist.